 Tragically, Doss’s wife died during a car-accident in 1991.
 He later remarried in 1993 to Frances Duman, who he remained with for the remainder of his life.
 Doss later died in 2006.

-“So I just kept praying, Lord, please help me get more and more, one more, until there was none left, and I’m the last one down.”— Desmond Doss
+“So I just kept praying, Lord, please help me get more and more, one more, until there was none left, and I’m the last one down.”

 Desmond Doss Fun Facts

-Fun Fact #1: Doss was almost killed on several occasions at Okinawa.
-One Japanese soldier later recalled having Doss in his sights on numerous occasions, but was unable to fire because his gun kept jamming.
+- Doss was almost killed on several occasions at Okinawa.
+One Japanese soldier later recalled having Doss in his sights on numerous occasions but was unable to fire because his gun kept jamming.

-Fun Fact #5: When Doss first joined the Army, he faced tremendous ridicule and abuse from his fellow soldiers for his refusal to carry a gun.
+- When Doss first joined the Army, he faced tremendous ridicule and abuse from his fellow soldiers for his refusal to carry a gun.
 The other troops often made fun of him, particularly for his prayer-time and devotionals.
 On a few occasions, some of the soldiers even threw shoes and other objects at him.
-Nevertheless, Doss remained undaunted by the torment, and remained steadfast in his devotion and beliefs.
+Nevertheless, Doss remained undaunted by the torment and remained steadfast in his devotion and beliefs.

-Fun Fact #6: Apart from Doss’s religious upbringing that stressed nonviolence, Doss later recalled that his desire to refrain from weapons and violence was shaped at an early age.
+- Apart from Doss’s religious upbringing that stressed nonviolence, Doss later recalled that his desire to refrain from weapons and violence was shaped at an early age.
 As a young boy, Doss watched as his father and uncle got into a fight (after a heavy night of drinking).
 After his father pulled a gun on his uncle, Doss’s mother stepped in and managed to hand the gun off to young Desmond.
-He promptly hid the weapon, and vowed that it would be the last time he ever touched a gun.
+He promptly hid the weapon and vowed that it would be the last time he ever touched a gun.

 Desmond Doss Quotes

-Quote #7: “When you have explosions and bursts so close you can practically feel it, and not get wounded up there when I should have been killed a number of times, I know who I owe my life to as well as my men.
-That’s why I like to tell this story to the glory of God, because I know from the human standpoint, I should not be here.”
+- “When you have explosions and bursts so close you can practically feel it, and not get wounded up there when I should have been killed a number of times, I know who I owe my life to as well as my men.
+That’s why I like to tell this story to the glory of God because I know from the human standpoint, I should not be here.”